 Bedford Square takes its name from the main title of the Russell family, the Dukes of Bedford, who owned much of the land in what is now Bloomsbury.

-Bedford Square is noted as one of the best preserved set pieces of Georgian architecture in London.
-Our building, number 20 is on the north side of the square and is Grade I therefore benefiting from some impressive original features.
+Bedford Square is noted as one of the best-preserved set pieces of Georgian architecture in London.
+Our building is on the north side of the square and is Grade I, therefore benefiting from some impressive original features.

-The offices are arranged throughout the lower ground, ground and three upper floors and all offices are air conditioning throughout.
+The offices sit over the lower ground, ground and three upper floors with some beautiful original period features, and all offices are air conditioned throughout.

 The closest tube stations are Tottenham Court Road and Goodge Street.